Exploring leadership through provocation, discussion & creative practice

 First Nations Cultural Summit and Creation Lab

 Marram-nganjinu Biik-gurrin, in the Woi Worrung/Boon Wurrung languages of the Kulin nation, means “we are country”.
 It symbolises the strong bonds of First Nations cultural and creative practice to country, culture and community.

-Presented by ACCELERATE alumni, supported by the British Council and Australia Council for the Arts, with the Department of Foreign Affairs and Trade, City of Melbourne and Arts NSW.
+Marram-nganjinu Biik-gurrin was presented by ACCELERATE alumni, and proudly supported by the British Council and the Australia Council for the Arts, in partnership with the Department of Foreign Affairs and Trade, Create NSW and the City of Melbourne.